 The GHA adopts strong information security standards and has independent specialist companies assess this including penetration testing.

-Procedures are in place to deal with any suspected personal security breach and will notify you and the Office of the Data Protection Commissioner where we are legally required to do so.
+Procedures are in place to deal with any suspected personal security breach and we will notify you and the Office of the Data Protection Commissioner in Guernsey where we are legally required to do so.

 Data retention